platformsh/platformsh-docs/docs/src/development/ssh/ssh-keys.md

 Include one `Host` entry for each Platform.sh region you want to connect to, such as `us-2` or `eu-4`.
 (You can include other configuration as desired.)

+## Troubleshooting

+A given SSH key pair can only be linked to a single user account.
+Attempting to add the same SSH key to another account will result in the `SSH key can not be duplicated` error message.
+Generate a new pair of SSH keys for the second user account you want to add.

+You can use several SSH profiles with the `~/.ssh/config` file.
+More information about that file and its capabilites can be retrieved on your local machine with the `man ssh_config` command.